 If you're a person with a disability, building or strengthening your support and friendship networks can help you get the most out of life.
-The department's local area coordination program can help you achieve this.
+Disability Service's local area coordination program can help you achieve this.

 The coordinators operate within the following regions:

 You will find them a source of useful information about disability and support resources in your local community.

 Local area coordinators will work with you, your family, friends and your local community to:

 We offer support to family and carers to assist them in the important role they play in lives of people with a disability.

 Anyone can contact their local area coordinator for information about available services and resources.
 You must live in an area when local area coordination operates to recieve support.